 Jun Kaneko was born in Nagoya, Japan in 1942.
-He studied painting with Satoshi Ogawa during his adolescence, working in his studio during the day and attending high school in the evening.
-He came to the United States in 1963 to continue those studies at Chouinard Institute of Art.
-An introduction to collector Fred Marer drew him to sculptural ceramics and he proceeded to study with Peter Voulkos, Paul Soldner, and Jerry Rothman in California during the time now defined as The Contemporary Ceramics Movement in America.
+He studied painting with Satoshi Ogawa during his adolescence.
+He came to the United States in 1963 to continue his studies at Chouinard Institute of Art when his introduction to Fred Marer drew him to sculptural ceramics.
+He proceeded to study with Peter Voulkos, Paul Soldner, and Jerry Rothman in California during the time now defined as The Contemporary Ceramics Movement in America.
 The following decade, Kaneko taught at some of the nation’s leading art schools, including Scripps College, Rhode Island School of Design and Cranbrook Academy of Art.

-Based in Omaha since 1986 and in his current studio there since 1990, Kaneko has worked at several experimental studios as well including European Ceramic Work Center in The Netherlands, Otsuka Omi Ceramic Company in Japan, Fabric Workshop in Philadelphia, Pennsylvania, Bullseye Glass in Portland, Oregon, Acadia Summer Arts Program in Bar Harbor, Maine, and Aguacate in Puerto Vallarta, Mexico.
-Independently he pursued industrial collaborations to realize larger-scale hand-built sculptures, the first in 1982-1983 at his Omaha Project, the second in 1992-1994 at his Fremont Project in California and in 2004-2007 at his Pittsburg Project in Kansas, the former with Omaha Brickworks and the latter two with Mission Clay Products.
+Based in Omaha since 1986, Jun Kaneko has worked at several experimental studios including European Ceramic Work Center in The Netherlands, Otsuka Omi Ceramic Company in Japan, Fabric Workshop in Philadelphia PA, Bullseye Glass in Portland OR, Acadia Summer Arts Program in Bar Harbor ME, and Aguacate in Puerto Vallarta, Mexico.
+Over the course of his career he has partnered with industrial facilities to realize large-scale, hand-built sculptures.
+The first was his 1982-1983 Omaha Project at Omaha Brickworks.
+Later sculptures include his Fremont Project, completed in 1992-1994, and most recently his Pittsburg Project completed in 2004-2007.
+Most recently, Jun has been working at the Cuernavaca Raku ceramics studio, experimenting with new glazes and the unpredictability of raku.

-In 2000 he and his wife Ree Kaneko formed a non-profit scholarly and presenting organization in Omaha Nebraska called KANEKO dedicated to the exploration of creativity in the arts, sciences and philosophy.
-For more information please visit www.thekaneko.org.
+In 1998, he and his wife Ree Kaneko formed a non-profit cultural organization in Omaha Nebraska called KANEKO that explores and encourages the process of creativity.
+KANEKO is headquartered in landmark, turn-of-the-century warehouses in the Old Market District of Omaha, Nebraska.